-At just 34 years old, Emily has been living with Stage IV lung cancer for the past 19 months, diagnosed just before the birth of her second child in February 2018.
+At just 34 years old, Emily has been living with Stage IV lung cancer since her diagnosis in February 2018 at the age of 32, just before the birth of her second child.
 Although always health conscious, Emily, like many others she has met since her diagnosis, found this did not make her immune from this devastating disease.

-Luckily, Emily made her way to a world-renowned lung cancer oncologist, Ross Camidge, MD, director of thoracic oncology at UCHealth University of Colorado Hospital.
+Luckily, Emily made her way to a world-renowned lung cancer oncologist, Ross Camidge, MD, Director of the Thoracic Oncology Clinical and Clinical Research Programs at CU.
 He and his team determined she had ALK positive non-small cell lung cancer.
 Dr. Camidge has pioneered clinical trials to increase treatment options for lung cancer driven by changes in the ALK gene.

-Throughout the past 19 months, Emily has received several targeted therapies, undergone a specific chemotherapy regimen and has had multiple radiotherapy treatments.
-The last treatment is August was for two small spots in her brain.
+Since her diagnosis, Emily has received several targeted therapies, undergone a specific chemotherapy regimen and has had multiple radiotherapy treatments.
+Her last radiotherapy treatment in August, 2019 was for two small spots in her brain.
 By growing Emily’s live cells, Robert Doebele, MD, PhD, associate professor of medicine, determined that Emily has a rare form of cancer with a second pathway called MET driving her cancer.
 This life saving information led to the addition of a MET inhibitor to her treatment in January.
 As new advances are continually made at CU, it is hopeful that Emily will add a new MET inhibitor that crosses the blood brain barrier to her treatment in the near future.